VLucet/git-and-github-with-r-workshop/README.md

 ### Exercise 4: Team Work makes the Dream Work 👩‍💻 👨‍💻

 Form teams of 3.
 The youngest of the team will be the repo owner for this exercise.
 - Repo Owner, head over to github to create a new online repository.
-Make sure to initiate this repository with a ReadMe file.
+	- This time, make sure to initiate this repository with a ReadMe file.
 - In this read me file, type in the name of the best movie of all time.
 You heard me, write it down and commit it to your repo.
 - Next step is for you to make a team.
 Navigate to your repo settings and add the member of your team (see demo)
 - You can now all clone the repo.
 You can use GitHub desktop or the command line.
 Using the command line: